ZihxS/golang-gorm-datatables/README.md

 - Example on Server Side: ?
 - Example on Client Side: ?

+## Roadmap to v1

+[ ] Create Example on Server Side
+[ ] Create Example on Client Side
+[ ] Create Own Documentation Website
+[ ] Add slice or array format for datatables response.
+[ ] Well proper for all possible complex queries.
+[ ] Better performance and memory allocation.
+[ ] Support for datatables exporting.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the Request package, please follow these steps: